 FAQ

-What is amount of fellowship grant and when is it awarded?
+What is the amount of fellowship grant and when is it awarded?

-$10,000 to be awarded in two payments of $ 5,000 each, the first payment upon signing of the fellowship grant award letter agreement with The Wetlands Institute and the second on or about April 1, 2024, upon receipt of a timely and acceptable progress report from the awardee.
+Up to $10,000 to be awarded in two equal payments, the first payment upon signing of the fellowship grant award letter agreement with The Wetlands Institute and the second on or about April 1 upon receipt of a timely and acceptable progress report from the awardee.

 Who can apply?